Course Design for Student Learning

 The following resources can provide additional guidance as you explore these questions:

-- Wiggins and McTighe’s 1998 Understanding by Designis the original ‘handbook’ of backward design – Chapter 1 provides an overview of the process while this ASCD white paper gives additional details about each step
+- Wiggins and McTighe’s 1998 Understanding by Design is the original ‘handbook’ of backward design.
+This ASCD document gives additional details about each step

 - Dee Fink's Creating Significant Learning Experiences provides an updated approach to backward design focused on learner-centered principles.
 Fink's Self-Directed Guide to Designing Courses for Significant Learning is a stand-alone complement to the book.